 - a) One National Trophy Individual Match. - b) A maximum of five (5) CMP-sanctioned EIC matches, except that in years when there is no National Trophy Individual Match, a maximum of six (6) CMP-sanctioned EIC matches may be fired.
 The scores of any competitor who fires in more than five (5) EIC matches in one calendar year, except as authorized in this Rule, will not be counted in determining EIC credit points.

-- c) A service-sponsored EIC match may be fired and counted in lieu of one of the five (5) CMP-sanctioned EIC matches if Civilian entries are accepted in that match. - d) Civilian or Service shooters who do not have any EIC credit points in that event, also may enter and compete in Special EIC Matches sponsored by the CMP, or in Special EIC Matches sponsored by a branch of the Armed Services, where a maximum of four EIC credit points may be earned.
+Non-Distinguished Civilians may not elect to fire an EIC Match in the Open Individual Category (Rule 3.10, OIC, out of competition) until they have completed five EIC Matches in the calendar year.
+If a Non-Distinguished Civilian fires in six or more EIC Matches during one calendar year, their scores in the first five EIC Matches will used to determine the distribution of EIC Credit points (Rule 10.3.4).
+The competitor will be ineligible to earn EIC credit points in the sixth and any subsequent EIC Match and will be listed as an Out-of-Competition (Rule 3.10, out-of-competition) OIC competitor. - c) A service-sponsored EIC match may be fired and counted in lieu of one of the five (5) CMP-sanctioned EIC matches if Civilian entries are accepted in that match. - d) Civilian or Service shooters who do not have any EIC credit points in that event, also may enter and compete in Special EIC Matches sponsored by the CMP, or in Special EIC Matches sponsored by a branch of the Armed Services, where a maximum of four EIC credit points may be earned.
 Civilian military academy cadets who earn four EIC credit points in Special Service (Combat) EIC Matches will be credited with those points.
 These special introductory EIC matches do not count as one of the five (5) regular CMP-sanctioned EIC matches specified above.